Policy on Sexual Assault

 In cases of sexual assault or other sexual misconduct, College authorities will inform a Reporting Party of the option of criminal prosecution and medical assistance, as well as the Reporting Party’s rights under the Crime Reporting Party’s Bill of Rights.
-This includes the right to assistance from the Maryland State Crime Reporting Partys Reparation Board and the Maryland State Office of the Crime Reporting Party Ombudsman.
+This includes the right to assistance from the Maryland State Crime Reporting Party’s Reparation Board and the Maryland State Office of the Crime Reporting Party Ombudsman.
 A Reporting Party will also be informed of the right to file a complaint of sexual harassment (which includes sexual assault/violence).
-Students or employees wishing to file a complaint should follow the procedures outlined in the “Reporting Discrimination and Harassment” section found earlier.
+Students or employees wishing to file a complaint should follow the procedures outlined in the “Reporting Discrimination and Harassment” section found earlier in this handbook.

 College authorities, normally the Director of Public Safety, will notify the Chestertown Police of the sexual assault only at the request of the student or employee filing the complaint and will provide assistance in notifying any other law enforcement authorities or in preserving materials that may be relevant to the internal complaint process.
 At the direction of the Chestertown Police, College authorities will provide assistance in obtaining, securing, and maintaining evidence for criminal prosecution.

-Consent is the equal approval, given freely, willingly, and knowingly, of each participant to desired sexual involvement.
+Consent is the equivalent of approval, given freely, willingly, and knowingly, of each participant to each sexual involvement.
 Consent is an affirmative, conscious decision – indicated clearly by words or actions – to engage in mutually accepted sexual contact.
-A person forced to engage in sexual contact by force, threat of force, or coercion has not consented to contact.
+A person engaging in sexual contact by force, threat of force, or coercion has not consented to contact.

 - Lack of mutual consent is the crucial factor in any sexual misconduct case.